jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

     cd example-cfdof-workflow
     make all

-and then the results can be reviewed with paraview:
+afterwards some results can be reviewed with paraview:

     make viewResults